brandoncgray/JSONSwift/README.md

 1. Change the version number where the "X" is in the second step, use the version number you got from running `xcodebuild -showsdks`
 2. Notice the solo period “.” after the `iphonesimulator10.X`?
 That period is required.
 3. Run the script
-`./GenerateCommonCryptoModule iphonesimulator10.X .` Don't forget to replace the "X"
+`./GenerateCommonCryptoModule iphonesimulatorXX.X .` Don't forget to replace the "X"
 4. Once the script is run you will see a folder called CommonCrypto and it will contain a module.map file
 5. Copy the file to your Xcode project folder (same location as the Xcode project file)